We proactively identify mitigation measures through our established risk management processes.

 Water availability can vary drastically across our operations around the world.
 We conduct risk assessments at the development stage of every project to understand how to manage and mitigate any potential impacts on water.

 In North America, water usage is primarily associated with drilling and completions activity.
-Through added technologies and refined completions techniques, Hunt Energy has reduced the amount of water used to produce each barrel of oil.
+Through added technologies and refined completions techniques, Hunt has reduced the amount of water used to produce each barrel of oil, but water use is closely correlated to drilling and completions activities.

 Spotlights